 Recruiters are ready to receive resumes as soon as they post a job listing.
 Early submissions are often viewed more favorably and what many recruiters judge later submission by.

 Connect and have fun

-Whatever your interests, career objectives or experience in an industry, get engaged NOW!
+Another advanced hack, whatever your interests, career objectives or experience in an industry, is to get engaged NOW!

 Make your goal your world now.
 Go to lectures, events, functions, and meetups related to your goals.
 Don’t go to find a job.
 Go to have fun, meet interesting people, and have fun.
 Let relationships develop naturally and watch as your professional network expands.